xFleury/MC2FBX/ReadMe.md

-# Minecraft to FilmBox (MC2FBX)
+# Minecraft to Unreal Engine (MC2UE)

-This tool allows sections of Minecraft maps to be imported into Unreal Editor.
-It includes collision volumes.
+This tool is designed to assist modders in importing Minecraft worlds into Unreal Engine powered games.
+This tool optimizes the geometry for Unreal Engine and generates custom collision volumes.